bazelbuild/bazel/site/docs/toolchains.md

 1. A language-specific rule representing the kind of tool or tool suite.
 By convention this rule's name is suffixed with "\_toolchain".

+    1.  **Note:** The `\_toolchain` rule cannot create any build actions.
+        Rather, it collects artifacts from other rules and forwards them to the rule that uses the toolchain.
+That rule is responsible for creating all build actions.

 2. Several targets of this rule type, representing versions of the tool or tool suite for different platforms.